skylerzap/joebot/README.md

 # Documentation

 To run the bot: run it from your terminal.

+Note: This bot is designed with the intent to run on GNU/Linux, and may have difficulties running on other platforms.

 Requirements: